Scientific Name: Ilex crenata cvs.

 Key ID Features:

-Small, dense, evergreen shrub; leaves mostly less than 10(-13)mm long, closely spaced, alternate-spirally arranged (compared to opposite leaves of boxwood), almost round, glossy, and 2-4 small teeth with tiny glands on points.
+Dense, evergreen shrub, most cvs.
+90-120cm tall; leaves alternate, most cvs. ovate-elliptic, 0.6-2.5cm long x 0.4-1.2cm wide, closely spaced, alternate-spirally arranged (compared to opposite leaves of boxwood), glossy, dark green, margin with 2-4 small teeth with tiny glands on points; drupes on female plants round, black, ~6mm wide.